Find singing lessons in Lee's Summit, MO

 Show more

-Fabienne taught 22 days ago
+Fabienne taught about 2 months ago

 The student and tutor worked on vocal warm-ups, breath control techniques, and understanding musical intervals.
 They practiced pronunciation through tongue twisters and applied these skills to singing a song with various emotional interpretations, with a plan to further develop expression in the next session.